dustinpfister/blog_posts/_posts/threejs-quaternion-premultiply.md

 In some cases I might want to do things in one order, but then in other cases I might want to do the other.
 There is making use of other quaternion methods such as the clone and slerp method to create another set of qunaterions that can be impacted by an alpha value to switch between the two.
 However getting into that is a more advanced topic that I will be getting into later in this post with one of my animation loop examples.

-### 1.3 - It is possible to prefrom many rotations by calling premultiply over and over again
+### 1.3 - It is possible to preform many rotations by calling premultiply over and over again

 For this example I am preforming a whole bunch of rotations one after another.
 Well maybe not that many just three for started but the general idea is there.
 I can preform as many rotations as I need over and over again to get an object to face any direction that I want or need which is great.